Design optimisation of piezoelectric energy harvesters for bridge infrastructure: Preliminary Studies

+Note that optimal designs within the grey line in Figure \ref{ShapeOpt} are those that generate the higher energy from their first vibration mode.
+This is valid for all PEHs in Designs 1 and 2 while they present a higher variability in case 3.
 To understand the higher dispersion of the optimal geometries for Design 3, Figure \ref{FRFevents2} presents the comparison between the FRFs of three optimal designs and the Fourier acceleration spectrum of their respective event.
 The three optimal designs are identified in Figure \ref{ShapeOpt}-c, which correspond to events 2, 131 and 725.
-The three devices have the first natural frequency of 2Hz.
+The three devices have the first natural frequency of 2 Hz.
 The high dispersion is explained by analysing the second natural frequency of the FRF.
-The main difference between Designs 1 and 2, and Design 3 is in the second natural frequency, which is more sensitive to change in parameter $l$ rather than parameters $R$ or $H$.
+The main difference between Designs 1 and 2, against Design 3 is in the second natural frequency, which is more sensitive to change in parameter $l$ rather than parameters $R$ or $H$.
 The change in parameter $l$ allows increasing the energy generation from the second mode of vibration, slightly decreasing the energy generation from the first one, leading to a higher energy overall.
 Therefore, the main conclusion from this study is that according to the spectral characteristics of an event, in some cases it is better to use devices that harvest energy only around the first natural frequency, while in others it is more efficient to harvest energy simultaneously from the first two natural frequencies.
-Despite the fact that it might reduce the energy generation in the first range in order to favour energy generation in the second.